ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-sg.md

 When you cancel or delete your hosting plan, the email solution attached to it will also be cancelled.
 To keep your email addresses, you will need to detach the email solution before cancelling the hosting plan.<br>

 To do this, go to your Web Hosting plan’s `General information`{.action} tab.
 In the **Configuration** section, click on the `...`{.action} button to the right of **Email addresses**.
 Click `Detach my email option`{.action} and follow the instructions to order an independent email solution that lets you keep your email addresses you have already created.

+### How do I increase the RAM for a Cloud Databases web hosting plan linked to a Performance web hosting plan?

+To increase the RAM for a Cloud Databases Web hosting plan linked to a Performance hosting plan **Performance**, you will need to unlink the Cloud Databases Web hosting plan from your **Performance** hosting plan beforehand in order to switch to a higher plan.

+To do this, log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/sg/&ovhSubsidiary=sg).
+Go to the `Web Cloud`{.action} section, then to the web hosting plan concerned on the left-hand side, in the `Hosting`{.action} tab.

+On the `General information`{.action} page that appears, you will see a box labelled `Configuration`{.action} in the centre of the page.
+To the right of the mention `Web Cloud Databases`{.action}, click on the `...`{.action} then `Unlink`{.action}.
+Select the shortest renewal duration, then continue until you confirm your order.

+You can find more information in our guide on [`Configuring a Cloud Databases Web solution`](/pages/web/clouddb/configure-database-server#change-your-cloud-database-web-solution)

+**This action cannot be undone, and the Cloud Databases Web hosting plan will then be billed separately from your Performance Web Hosting plan.**

 ## Diagnostics